The issue of pain with sex with endometriosis is very common and sometimes this leads to women avoiding intimacy altogether.

 Many women find that certain positions are better than others.
-For example, when a woman with endometriosis is on top, they can control the depth and speed of penetration, allowing them to determine a comfortable pace.
+For example, when a woman is on top, they can control the depth and speed of penetration, allowing them to determine a comfortable pace.

 Surgery for painful sex

 Laparoscopic excision of endometriosis is the standard for conservative surgical treatment.
 However, in cases of painful sex, it is important to specify that there must be a focus on endometriosis which may have infiltrated the anterior and posterior cul-de-sac.

 By focusing on these areas, studies have found that upon removal of the endometriosis through excision surgery, patients experience improvements in dyspareunia symptoms as well as quality of their sex life. ( 1 )